We are committed to providing general insurance advice to insurers, reinsurers and corporates.

-We know the complexities of the Australian and London insurance markets, through our close working relationships with our insurance clients and our approach to claims management provides cost effective and personalised legal services supported by effective technology, to provide a structured approach to early claims resolution across our national team.
+Through our close working relationships with our insurance clients, we understand the complexities of the Australian and London insurance markets.
+Our approach to claims management provides cost-effective and personalised legal services, which are supported by Smarter Law solutions and a structured approach to early claims resolution across our national team.

 Our clients include Allianz Australia, QBE, Insurance Australia Group (IAG), underwriting agencies and leading Lloyd’s of London Syndicates.
 More broadly, we have also advised many financial services institutions, including listed public companies, large private businesses and government departments.

-- Professional Indemnity (financial lines accountants, insolvency practitioners, financial planners, valuers, estate agents, insurance and business brokers), engineering and other consultants associated with construction risks, property environmental risks, allied health and miscellaneous professionals
+- professional indemnity – financial lines (accountants, insolvency practitioners, financial planners, valuers, estate agents, insurance and business brokers), engineering and other consultants associated with construction risks, property environmental risks, allied health professionals and other professionals

-- Directors & Officers, management liability, employment practices liability, cyber liability
+- directors & officers, management liability, employment practices liability and cyber liability

 - Acting for a head contractor in six separate sets of proceedings in the Supreme Court, arising from an industrial accident that caused the death of one man and injured five others (including crush injuries, spinal injuries, scarring and amputations).
 There were associated compensation to relatives and nervous shock claims, 151 Z recovery actions and a WorkCover prosecution.